robrich/DevOps-Pipeline-for-.NET-Apps-and-Databases-Workshop/CHAPTER_1_Installing/07-octopus-deploy/README.md

 6. Click `Upload zip` and upload `Octopus.TeamCity.zip`.

-7. Click `Restart server` to apply the changes.
+7. Click `Enable Plugin` to turn on this plugin.